Further Revised; 4/8/14

 REALLY?
 Would these same forums also recommend you place multiple cool white t5 or t8 lamps over your delicate reef life; I think not!!

 So beware of the marketing to forums by EcoTech whereby they buy off via sponsorship of some major forums.
 READ THE SCIENCE BASED RESEARCH instead!
-There have been many known facts about LEDs since 2008!

 Also be careful of poor comparisons; Of coarse a 170 Watt EcoTech Radion XR30w is going to beat a TMC Ocean Blue/Reef White 1500/2000 that is just 30 watts, BUT when you match the two watt per wattage required per average reef aquarium, the TMC AquaRay is going to produce nearly equal useful light energy (PUR)to the EcoTech at a considerable electrical savings!